 Air pollution is the third leading cause of death worldwide, and most large cities, have fine particulate matter (PM2.5) levels above WHO health guidelines.
-Here, we take a closer look at the history of air pollution in New York City to better understand the current situation, and where things may be heading.
+Here, we take a look air pollution mapping in Manhattan, NYC to better understand the current situation, and where things may be heading.

 After its colonization in the 1600s, New York City rapidly grew into an important trading port due to its strategic positioning.
 Many historic events took place in the area throughout the 1700s, until it was made the nation’s capital in the latter part of the century.

 The path was cleared for the city to prosper and expand, which indeed it did, growing from 60,000 to 3.43 million over the course of the 19th century.

 During the same period, the Industrial Revolution changed the world, bringing about better means of transportation, production and engineering, but also launching the exponential increase in fossil fuel emissions that we have not yet seen the end of.

 For the first hundred years of the United States’ existence, air pollution issues were settled by legal challenge between the concerned parties, with no specific legislation addressing the problem.
 It was around 1881 that the first legislation was enacted to specifically declare smoke emissions to be a public nuisance, after which municipal legislations began to multiply.